 A simple example of a classification system hierarchy is a geographical region hierarchy that could, for example, be used to indicate which location produced an artifact.
 Using '/' to delineate levels in the hierarchy and ',' to separate members at the same level, one part of an example hierarchy could be World / Asia / Japan, China.
 The hierarchy could also contain World / Europe / United Kingdom, Germany.
 In other words, subsets of World are Asia and Europe, subsets of Asia are Japan and China, and subsets of Europe are United Kingdom and Germany.
 To find artifacts produced by teams in Asia, a search can be issued to return artifacts classified by the Asia classification.
 To give the behavior desired, a repository implementation interprets this query as requiring the retrieval of artifacts classified by Asia and its sub-groups i.e. Asia or Japan or China.

 Classification systems used in S-RAMP are expressed in the Web Ontology Language (OWL) that builds upon the Resource Description Framework (RDF).
 The RDF/XML serialization format is commonly used for files containing OWL constructs and is a format that SHALL be understood by an S-RAMP repository.
 OWL consists of three increasingly expressive sublanguages, OWL Lite, OWL DL and OWL Full.
 The W3C "OWL Web Ontology Language Overview" document indicates that "OWL Lite supports those users primarily needing a classification hierarchy and simple constraints", and accordingly the OWL elements that S-RAMP uses to define classification systems come from OWL Lite.
 To enable the classification capabilities required in S-RAMP, a restricted set of OWL Lite elements is sufficient.
-Also, it should be noted that multiple inheritance will not be supported in S-RAMP.
+Also, it should be noted that S-RAMP will not support multiple inheritance.

 The elements that SHALL be supported and a brief description of each follow (refer to the W3C documents detailing OWL and RDF for further detail on these elements).